jngutteridge/hugo-jackgutts-blog/content/posts/008-a-little-update.md

 I have another project brewing in the background.
 I rehearsed with King Brick a few weeks ago.
 The idea was to see if it was viable to play a gig at my birthday later in the year.
 It seems like it’ll work.
 There is a lot more preparation and practice required, but I’m looking forward to it.

 Work has been busy which I like, although at times stressful.
 I’ve felt great with my output in recent weeks and I’m coming to the end of a six month project.
-I also need to update my personal VPN and do something about it.
+I also need to update my personal VPS and do something about it.
 It’s on an older version of Ubuntu than I’d like.
 I need to wipe it and start again, but I need to catalogue what’s on it so I can back it up safely.

 I always try to keep a busy social calendar.
 The open mics are part of this, and I’ve met some great friends attending gigs around the county.
 I’m very lucky to have a big friendship circle and always have a few evenings in the week spent with friends.